 If you are new to Laravel, you should know that you can create a configuration file for the Laravel application.
 And after installing Laravel, you need to perform the permission writing for your storage directory along with the bootstrap/cache.

-Next, you have to generate the application key for session securing and encrypted data keys.
+Next, you must generate the application key for session securing and encrypted data keys.
 In case the root directory doesn't have the .env file, in that case, you will have to rename the file .env.example to .env and run the command mentioned below where you've installed the Laravel:

 php artisan key: generate

 You can see in the .env file the newly generated key.
-Moreover, it is also possible to configure the time zone as well as a locale in the config/app.php file of your project.
+In addition, it is possible to configure the locale time zone in your project's config/app.php file.

 Configuring the Environment

-Laravel allows us to run an application for diverse environments like testing, production, etc. For configuring your application's environment, you will need the .env file in the project's root directory.
+Laravel allows us to run an application for diverse environments like testing, production, etc. You will need the .env file in the project's root directory to configure your application's environment.
 When you install the composer for Laravel, this file is generated or created automatically by the composer.
 If you don't install, then rename the specific file with the name .env.example to .env only.